TheSoftNode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. 1-last_digit.c: A program that determines if last digit of a random is > 5, = 0, or < 6.

 3. 2-print_alphabet.c: A program that prints the alphabet in lowercase, followed by a new line.

+4. 3-print_alphabets.c: A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.